Thomson Mason: Death and legacy

-Mason died on 26 February 1785 at Raspberry Plain at the age of 51.
+Mason died on 26 February 1785 at Chopawamsic at the age of 51.
 His will directed that neither Westwood Thomson Mason nor William Temple Thomson Mason should reside "on the south side of the James River or below Williamsburg before they respectively attain the age of twenty-one years, lest they should imbibe more exalted notions of their own importance than I could wish any child of mine to possess."
 Furthermore, he wanted his first wife to be reinterred and buried beside him, and his late infant son George buried at his head.
-Part of the Raspberry Plain plantation survives today as part of the Catoctin Rural Historic District, although the house that Thomson Mason built and that his descendants altered, burned and was torn down in the early 20th century and replaced in 1910 by the current edifice in the Colonial Revival style.
+Part of Raspberry Plain Plantation survives today as part of the Catoctin Rural Historic District, although the house that Thomson Mason built and that his descendants altered, burned and was torn down in the early 20th century and replaced in 1910 by the current edifice in the Colonial Revival style.